Grow Food for Good®

 Application process

-All applications and contracts should be filled out, signed, and sent in to info@kinshipfarm.org.
+All applications and contracts for the GFG program should be filled out, signed, and sent in to info@kinshipfarm.org.
 We regret that not every request can be fulfilled.
 Selected applicants will be notified in writing that their application has been accepted and then specific plans will be solidified.

 Those interested in a complimentary pick-up of produce or eggs can send in their paperwork at any time.
 If you are within our pickup range, we will schedule a regular pickup window with you.